lazukr/mcsf3itemcalc/README.md

 This tool was made out of frustration of having to figure out how many items I needed in order to craft a specific tier of solar panels from the [SkyFactory 3 modpack](https://www.feed-the-beast.com/projects/ftb-presents-skyfactory-3).
 The version used is **3.0.13**.

-## Requirements

-Since I wanted to put this on a server and not have to worry about it, it was built with [Node.js](https://nodejs.org/en/).
-Refer to the `package.json` for any dependencies.
-If you want to have an offline version, download the folder named `offline`.
-After downloading, run `index.html` on your browser.
-Alternatively, the offline version is currently hosted on my [GitHub Pages](https://lazukr.github.io/).

 ## Usage

 ### Basic Materials